 Immediately tell the employer why your cover letter is relevant to them.
 State which role you're applying for and where you saw it advertised.
 It's good to mention your degree and university here too.

 Your second paragraph should outline why you're applying to this particular firm.
 Be enthusiastic, knowledgeable and highlight their unique qualities.

 Use the third paragraph to impress with your professional experience to date and explain why you're perfect fit for the job and the company.

-Employers in these industries appreciate a cover letter style which may deviate from the normal, standard cover letter you tend to see for law and accountancy roles for example.
-You cover letter needs to be original and show you have imagination, but understand what the job entails.
+Employers in certain industries appreciate a cover letter style which may deviate from the normal, standard cover letter you tend to see for law and accountancy roles, for example.
+Your cover letter needs to be original and show you have imagination, but understand what the job entails.
 Balance is essential: don't be too crazy, or it will turn off your future employer.